 Research trapping was conducted in the Cabinet Mountains portion of the CYE from 1983-1987.
 Three adult grizzly bears were captured during this effort (1 female and 2 males).
 No trapping occurred from 1988-1994 as effort was directed toward the Yaak River.
-In 1995 an effort was initiated to recapture augmentation bears to determine success of the program and capture any native bears in the Cabinet Mountains.
-During 1983-2021, 7,747 research trapnights were expended to capture 13 known individual grizzly bears and 323 individual black bears (Table 16 and 17, Fig. 13).
-Rates of capture by individual were 1 grizzly bear/596 trapnights and 1 black bear/24 trap-nights.
+In 1995, an effort was initiated to recapture augmentation bears to determine success of the program and capture any native bears in the Cabinet Mountains.
+During 1983-2022, 6,542 research trapnights were expended to capture 15 known individual grizzly bears and 369 individual black bears (Table 16 and 17, Fig. 13).
+Rates of capture by individual were 1 grizzly bear/1,473 trapnights and 1 black bear/15 trap-nights from 1983-2022.
+Capture success improved to 1 grizzly bear/177 trap-nights, and 1 black bear / 294 trap-nights from 2003-2022.
 A trap-night was defined as one site with one or more snares set for one night.
-One augmentation bear was captured during subsequent trapping efforts
+One augmentation bear was captured after release during research trapping efforts.